decred/dcrdocs/docs/advanced/program-options.md

 parsed when dcrd starts up.
 The `-C` (`--configfile`)
 flag, as shown below, can be used to override the default location.
-You can always get a list of all options by using the `-h` option.
+You can always get a list of all options by using the `-h` flag.

 ---